LOOSDORF CASTLE

 On the one hand, the castle has a private museum, with parts of the shard collection currently on display in Japan.

-On the other hand, the castle can be rented for events, seminars and as a film and shooting location.
+The castle can also be rented for events, seminars and as a film and shooting location.